Close Search Menu

 With these words, Father Bonaventure Chapman, O.P., introduced Columbus School of Law Professor J. Joel Alicea as he assumed the St. Bellarmine Endowed Chair of Law on March 18, 2025.

-After receiving these honors, Professor Alicea greeted the audience and addressed his family and colleagues.
-With immense gratitude, he recalled a conversation with the Dean of the Columbus School of Law Stephen Payne about his invitation to join the Law School as an associate professor back in 2020.
-Still hesitant, he went to talk to Dean Payne who told him: “I know what I’m about to tell you probably won’t affect your decision much, but I want you to consider whether you’re being called by the Lord to help me build up this law school as a service to the Church.”
+After receiving these honors, Professor Alicea addressed his family and colleagues.
+With immense gratitude, he recalled a conversation with the Dean of the Columbus School of Law, Stephen Payne, about his invitation to join the school as an associate professor back in 2020.

 Watch Prof. Alicea's Lecture, "Constitutional Theory at a Catholic University":